cernak-lab/ATL_EXP/README.md

 ```

 2. Preparing ID array of the target reaction
-* These were used in parallel with the descriptor array to easily point back to the specific chemicals of the selected reactions.
+* These were used in parallel with the descriptor array to easily point back to the specific chemicals to use in the selected reactions.
 * It can be prepared analogous to how the descriptor array of reaction conditions were generated.
 The `np.arange()` should be provided for each reaction component.
 For example, if the reaction condition comprises only catalyst and solvent:
 ```python
 prep_array_of_enumerated_candidates([